IradDoron/investment-calculator-client/README.md

 - [ ] [Frontend: https://investment-calculator-irad-matan.netlify.app/](https://investment-calculator-irad-matan.netlify.app/)

 ## Features requests (in priority order)
+- [ ] Add a title as the full name of the stock
-- [ ] Create new chart with the series:
+    - [ ] Get it from the backend with yahoo finance api (ticket to name)
-    - [ ] Add dividend per year graph
+- [ ] Add legends to the graphs
-    - [ ] Add dividend yield per year graph
+- [ ] Add subtitles to the graphs
 - [ ] Add data numbers near the cursor
 - [ ] Add mobile support
 - [ ] Add ability for select a range from the chart and calculate changing precent